 - Your Events Liaison submits a request via SERT

 The Events Liaison has access to SERT, our online room scheduling system.
 They will need to enter information about your vision for the event.
 What dates are you aiming for?
 How many people are involved?
 Panel discussion or lecture?
 Which location is ideal?
 Do you need to use a projector?
 Have you budgeted for possible needs like custodial service or formal video recording, if you'll need them?
-Most important: to ensure the timely review of your event, the “Event Proposal Form” must be completed in the course of requesting the room.
+To ensure the timely review of your event, the “Event Proposal Form” must be completed in the course of requesting the room.
+This form is actually just a set of questions embedded in SERT that will become visible if you select the option that you are planning an event (as opposed to an internal group meeting).

 - Wait for confirmation